haka-security/haka/doc/ref/state_machine.rst

         Current state.

-    .. haka:method:: state_machine_instance:transition(...)
+    .. haka:method:: state_machine_instance:<transition>(...)

         Call a transition on the current state.
 The name *transition* need to be replaced by the name of the transition to call.

     **Example:**